ankaboot-source/wikiadviser/README.md

      User-agent: *
      Disallow: /
    ```

     - Retsart Caddy service!
     </details>

-- You also need to have `MyVisualEditor` and other extensions such us `Wikibase` etc.. in the extensions folder of mediawiki ```/var/www/wiki-dev/w/extensions```,```/var/www/wiki-demo/w/extensions```, each extension has its official install documentation provided by mediawiki, please follow it to install you required extension.
+- You also need to have `MyVisualEditor` and other extensions such us `Wikibase` etc.. in the extensions folder of mediawiki ```/var/www/wiki-dev/w/extensions```,```/var/www/wiki-demo/w/extensions```, each extension has its official install documentation provided by mediawiki, please follow it to install your required extension.

 - <details>
     <summary>Add these settings at the end of <code>LocalSettings.php</code> in the root folder of your mediawiki instance (this file is generated when you access to mediawiki instance for the first time)</summary>